WelkinU/github-star-tracker/README.md

 # GitHub Star History

 Internal tool to track and visualize the star history for all repositories in a GitHub organization.
 A daily sync script fetches star data from the GitHub API; a FastAPI web server displays interactive charts and serves embeddable static images.
+Ideally, this would replicate star-history.com for private repos in an org.

 ---